php-telegram-bot/core/README.md

         null  //'yyyy-mm-dd hh:mm:ss' date range to
     );
 ```
+You can also broadcast message to users, from the private chat with your bot.
+Take a look at the admin interace below.
 ## Utilis
 ### MySQL storage (Recomended)
 If you want insert in database messages/users/chats for further usage